fessy1der/Learning-Devops-Guide-for-beginners/README.md

 ### Sections
 - Introduction to DevOps Theory
 - Prerequisites / what you need before getting started in DevOps
-- DevOps Roadmap
+- DevOps Roadmap / DevOps Tools
-- Upskilling / Technical Learning
 - Bonus Resources

 ## Introduction to DevOps Theory